-- In the January 2017 issue of Finance Dublin: Brexit & the Central Bank of Ireland
+- In the February 2017 issue of Finance Dublin:

 - Making Ireland 'Brexit-ready' - the role of the Central Bank of Ireland